Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/brambl_query.md

 #### Description

-Retrieve the block at the specified from the configured Genus service.
+Retrieve the block at the specified height from the configured Genus service, where the height of the genesis block is 1.
 This returns its result when there is a block present in the genus service at the specified height and the confidence factor of the block is greater than or equal to the value of the `confidenceFactor` parameter.

 This method/function will wait no longer than the specified number of milliseconds to return.
 When the method/function has waited this amount of time and there is no result to be returned, the method produces an error.